AR15 Accessories Page 1 Page 2 Page 3 Page 4 Page 5

 The BAD-CASS-3P kit comes with everything necessary for installation, like the T10 torx allen wrench, a KNS stainless steel safety detent, and torx screws.
 The customer can choose from any two lever combination, from the standard, short or thin levers (3rd lever is optional).
 Of course, the CASS-3P levers are not interchangeable with the BAD-ASS levers.
 An end cap is also available as an option if the user prefers not to have an ambidextrous safety.
 Due to the dovetail design, the round part of the CASS-3P levers are a little thicker than those of the BAD-ASS levers, but it's pretty much unnoticeable unless you're made aware of it, and do not affect functionality or feel.
 The edges on the round portion are chamfered.
 The BAD-CASS-3P has undergone extensive beta testing before its release, and has performed as brilliantly as expected.
 If you have the need for an M16 ambi selector, the BAD-CASS-3P is the one to get.

-4/xx/15 - Battle Arms Development finally introduced the Scalloped Short Lever that I had been asking them to make for four years.
+5/1/15 - Battle Arms Development finally introduced the Scalloped Short Lever that I had asked them to make four years ago.
 It was called the '7th lever' for a while, before the 'Window crank' lever was introduced, but it's actually the 8th lever in the BAD-ASS lineup.
 Even with the short lever, I still found that when using a high grip when shooting, the lever would contact the base of my trigger finger.
 The natural solution was to incorporate a scallop into the short lever (which is completely opposite of the Window Crank lever which actually adds thickness at the end of the lever).
 I made a prototype back in 2011 and have been using it ever since.

 The Scalloped Lever is a modified Short lever, and is designed for use only on the Strong hand side.
 The Scalloped Lever is intended to provide the best balance of finger purchase for actuation, with the least amount of interference with the firing hand.
 It still has enough meat on the lever to engage with the thumb when the rifle is switched over to the support side.
 It's best used with lower receivers without selector stops, as the stops tend to interfere with the shorter and thin BAD levers.
 Out of all the levers I've installed on the strong side, I found the Scalloped one to work best.
 The thin levers were unobtrusive but didn't provide enough purchase for my thumb when I was shooting from the support side.
 The Window Crank levers work well for thumb actuation, but they interfered with my hand when mounted on the strong side and I didn't find them comfortable.
 I recommend the use of the Scalloped Lever in conjunction with a Short Lever on the support side.
 I'm a lefty, so for a right-handed shooter, the Scalloped Lever would be mounted on the left side of the receiver.